Behind all the speechmaking at the UN lies a basic, unspoken question: Is the world governable?

 “The idea of a single governing body able to understand and address each country’s needs and aspirations has proved to be an illusion,” Andrea Molle, a scholar in sociology and political science at Chapman University in California, said in an email.
 “One of the axioms of the system of international relations is that such a system is intrinsically anarchic.”

 Anarchic is right.
 That’s going to happen when those 193 members try to form a family and get along under one roof.
-But the elusive goal — a shared vision, but multilateral — is always the United Nations' move elusive quarry.
+But the goal — a shared vision, but multilateral — is always the United Nations' most elusive quarry.

 “We seem incapable of coming together to respond,” Guterres said in his opening speech Tuesday.
 Here's the thing, though: He may have been right, but he was also wrong.